gburachas/ecoblobs/README.md

   * Plant reproduction
   * Genetics
   * Speciation
-  * Realitic balancing (Ecosystems that resemble real ones)
+  * Realistic balancing (Ecosystems that resemble real ones)
   * **Javascript Version???**

 ### If you want to help